-Some of my favorite Fall treats are these pumpkin bars, peanut butter bars, caramel apples, pumpkin pie, and homemade root-beer.
-These pumpkin bars are so moist, and the cream cheese frosting is thick and so fabulous.
+Some of my favorite Fall treats are pumpkin bars, caramel apples, pumpkin pie, and homemade root beer.
+These Pumpkin bars are so moist and the cream cheese frosting is thick and so fabulous.
 I have been making these bars for years.
-I only have five people in my family, so it takes us a few days to eat all of these.
-When we have these in our house, the kids remind me every day that they haven't had their pumpkin bar for the day.
+I only have five people in my family, so it takes us a few days to eat these.
+When we have these in our house kids remind me every day that they haven’t had their pumpkin bar for the day.
 Even my most picky kid loves these bars.

 2 cups canned pumpkin